ArekSredzki/bits/_posts/2017-03-05-planning-architecture.md

 - This allows us to generate routes that maximize the performance of the vessel.
   - The model used for computing velocity will likely be a implemented as a polar speed diagram (look up table) since the motion is considered holonomic.
 - As with the distance heuristic, the corrected distance must be used to compute the time cost.
-- $$kFastestEdgeTime$$ is the shortest amount of time that any edge in the HexPlanet can be traversed.
+- $$kFastestEdgeTime$$ is the shortest amount of time that any edge in the geodesic grid can be traversed.
   - Subtracting this improves the heuristic's ability to closely model the true cost of any edge.
 In other words, it avoids the inflation of true cost relative to the heuristic.

 $$WeatherRisk * kWeatherWeight$$